mpruna/prasleas/_posts/2020-05-17-Jenkins-Covid-Analytics-Automation.md

 as “smoke testing.”
 ### Test | QA | UA
 Test environments are commonly used for integration, performance, and functional testing.
 Code gets tested for essential functionality.
 In the UA phase customer expectations get validated.
-Customer requirements get tested
+Customer requirements get tested.

 ### Production (PROD):
-Public repository for project releases.
+It the public repository for project releases.
 It's where the customer goes to get the latest versions.